Leighton Hall, Powys: Comparative Model and Industrial Farms

 John Wilkes Poundley, who was John Naylor's estate surveyor at both Leighton and Brynllywarch in Kerry, appears to have anticipated some of Dean's ideas.
 The use of the cruciform arrangement of the buildings, so the mechanized water-driven power shaft drive could be made available to all the buildings, was in advance of Dean.
 The circular Pig and Sheep Rotunda were also highly innovative.
 The Leighton buildings can be compared with the smaller farm steading illustrated in Poundley's Cottage Architecture of 1857, which fairly closely resembles a smaller farm at Upper Pengelli on Naylor's Kerry estate.
 Leighton Home Farm is also imitated by Home Farm, Courtleaze, Coleshill, Oxfordshire, which was designed and laid out between 1852 and 1854 by E. Moore, Land Agent to the 2nd Earl Radnor.

 Buildings in the Home Farm Complex

+E. Wilian’s study, Historical Farm Buildings of Wales, contains a plan of the Home Farm layout.

 Piggery and Sheep Shed or Rotunda

 These are the two most remarkable buildings in the Home Farm complex and are listed Grade II*.
 They are at the north-west side of the farm and were built around 1855.
 The buildings consist of 2 circular sheds both of which are open in the centre; the W shed was a sheep house, the E shed was a piggery.
 These are joined by a long link range which housed sheep on the N side, facing the fields, and probably cattle on the S side facing the 2 stockyards.
 The sheep house and piggery has louvres in the vent ridges of the roof.
 Its inner wall has drains at the internal floor level above a deep sump in which there are 8 radiating tunnels with round-headed openings.
 The slurry from the animals would drain in to the circular sumps, before being piped away for use as manure to fertilise the estate fields.